Stingray Music: Americas

 Stingray Music is also carried in both the United States and the Caribbean via various television providers.
 Expansion began in 2009 with the addition of Stingray to various smaller market television providers in the U.S. and in 2010, Galaxie was added to WIV Cable TV in the Turks and Caicos as well as Trinidad and Tobago.
 In April 2011, Galaxie further expanded their reach in the US when American cable company Insight Communications chose Galaxie as their new radio provider to replace MTV Networks' defunct Urge service across their service area in Indiana, Kentucky, and Ohio.
 Galaxie further expanded into the Caribbean with the launch onto Jamaican television provider Telstar Cable.
 In October 2011, Galaxie was further added to more US television services.
 Galaxie furthered its expansion into the Caribbean and Latin American regions with its launch on various television providers in a number of different countries including St. Marteen, Costa Rica, Dominican Republic, Guatemala, and 10 others.

 On October 29, 2014, Stingray Music launched on AT&T U-verse, adding approximately six million subscribers.
 In December 2018, Altice USA reached an agreement with Stingray to replace its main rival, Music Choice, on its cable systems (including former Cablevision systems in New York City, and Suddenlink).
 At the same time, Stingray abandoned its bid to acquire Music Choice.

 Europe

 Stingray purchased the European operations of Music Choice in 2011, which rebranded as Stingray Music in April 2015.

 In 2014, Stingray Digital acquired Dutch premium service XLnt Radio (along with Lite TV) from the Archibald Media Group.

 Oceania

-In Australia, Stingray partners with pay television provider Foxtel to offer a suite of audio channels under the name Foxtel Music via the latters' cable and satellite services.
+In Australia, Stingray partners with pay television provider Foxtel to offer a suite of audio channels under the name Foxtel Music via the latter's cable and satellite services.
 Foxtel subscribers also have access to the Stingray Music app, allowing users to stream the channels on their mobile device.

-During 2022 Australia’s 7 Network, through its 7 Plus internet suite of AV services, commenced free-to-air streaming of five 24/7 Stingray-branded video music channels comprising Qello Concerts (rock), dJazz (contemporary jazz), Karaoke, Classica (classical music) and Naturescape (featuring world nature video photography set to peaceful music).
+During 2022 Australia's 7 Network, through its 7 Plus internet suite of AV services, commenced free-to-air streaming of five 24/7 Stingray-branded video music channels comprising Qello Concerts (rock), dJazz (contemporary jazz), Karaoke, Classica (classical music) and Naturescape (featuring world nature video photography set to peaceful music).